sorblack-x/Group-Butler/README.md

 ##Contributors
 Everybody is free to contribute to otouto and to Group Butler.

-The official [Group Butler](http://github.com/groupbutler_bot).
+The official [PrimeHelperbot](http://github.com/PrimeHelperbot).
 Yes, if you are wondering, is off.

 ##Credits
 Topkecleon, for the original bot.lua and bindings.lua